kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## False Positives

-Incorrect positive predictions.
+Incorrect positive predictions
-Costs include wasted effort.
+Costs include wasted effort
 Tolerance varies by domain

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.